Foundation settlement and house movement can occur when a soil layer can't support the weight of the home.

 At Carolina Basement Systems, we fix foundation settlement issues by installing steel foundation piers.
 These piers will extend beneath the foundation, contacting strong supporting soils that will permanently stabilize your structure.

 Carolina Basement Systems are your local experts for all types of foundation repair.
 Call us for a free foundation inspection and foundation settlement repair quote today!
-We serve High Point, Winston-Salem, Greensboro and many nearby areas in North Carolina.
+We serve Durham, Winston-Salem, Greensboro and many nearby areas in North Carolina.

 Signs of a settling foundation can be very subtle at first -- many homeowners can go months or even years before noticing a crack in their foundation.
 The long-term damage from foundation settlement, however, is ongoing and will lead to more severe foundation problems.

 Stair-step cracking is very common in brick and concrete block walls and is a sure sign of foundation settlement.
 As the settlement house movement continues, vertical cracks may widen or become uneven as wall sections tilt away from each other, indicating more severe displacement.

 Keep an eye out for cracks that are wider at the top than at the bottom, as this is a sign of advancing settlement.